What are the federal workplace bathroom laws?

 As with the transgender employee themselves, establishing open communication with your entire employee population is the best way to avoid unnecessary conflict.
 A diversity of opinions and lifestyles should be expected, but respectful behavior must be required in the workplace.

-For small companies with questions about accommodating transgender employees, the HR guidance mirrors that of so many other workplace issues: educate, communicate, and do it all in compliance with the law and with respect for the employee.
+For small companies with questions about accommodating transgender employees or workplace bathroom laws, the HR guidance mirrors that of so many other workplace issues: educate, communicate, and do it all in compliance with the law and with respect for the employee.